GoogleChrome/kino/README.md

 ## Running the site locally

-Start by cloning this repository.
+Start by creating a new Firebase project from the [console](https://console.firebase.google.com/) and then setup the Firebase CLI.

+**Important**: This project uses a local Firebase emulator, which mean you need to install the Firebase CLI globally.

+    npm install -g firebase-tools

+Clone this repository:

     git clone git@github.com:xwp/web-dev-media.git

-Next, you will need to follow these steps.

-1. `cd web-dev-media`
-1. `npm install`
-1. `npm start`

-**Important**: `npm start` uses a local Firebase emulator, you must install the Firebase CLI globally for this command to work.
+Go to the project folder:

+    cd web-dev-media

+Login to Firebase:

+    firebase login

+Initialize Firebase:

+    firebase init

+Install the dependencies:

-    npm install -g firebase-tools
+    npm install

+Start the Firebase emulator:

+    npm start